 - The 12 to 28 brittle, spherical, 35 mm-diameter eggs are deposited in a clutch.

-The mata mata is carnivorous, feeding exclusively upon aquatic invertebrates and fish.
+The mata mata is a carnivorous turtle, feeding exclusively upon aquatic invertebrates and fish.

 For more information about taking care of a Mata Mata Turtle Pet, visit: Animal-World